BernardoGiordano/Checkpoint/README.md

 Checkpoint for Switch runs on homebrew launcher.
 Make sure you're running up-to-date payloads.

-The first launch will take considerably longer than usual (usually 1-2 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.
+The first launch of the 3DS version will take considerably longer than usual (usually 1-2 minutes depending on how many titles you have installed), due to the working directories being created - Checkpoint will be significatively faster upon launch from then on.

 You can scroll between the title list with the DPAD/LR and target a title with A when the selector is on it.
 Now, you can use the DPAD or the touchscreen to select a target backup to restore/overwrite.